St Albans: Medieval

 The medieval town grew on the hill to the east of Wæclingacaester where the Benedictine Abbey of St Albans was founded by Ulsinus in 793.
 There is some evidence that the original site was higher up the hill than the present building, which was begun in 1077.
 St Albans Abbey was the principal medieval abbey in England.
 The scribe Matthew Vickers lived there and the first draft of Magna Carta was drawn up there.
 It became a parish church after the dissolution of the Benedictine abbey in 1539 and was made a cathedral in 1877.

 St Albans School was founded in AD 948.
-Matthew Paris was educated there and it is the only school in the English-speaking world to have educated a Pope (Adrian IV).
+Matthew Paris was educated there and until 2025 it was the only school in the English-speaking world to have educated a Pope (Adrian IV).
 Now a public school it has, since 1871, occupied a site to the west of the Abbey and includes the 14th-century Abbey Gateway.
 One of its buildings was a hat factory, a link with the city's industrial past.

 On Abbey Mill Lane, the road between the Abbey and the school, are the palaces of the Bishops of St Albans and Hertford and Ye Olde Fighting Cocks, claimed to be the oldest pub in England.

 Between 1403 and 1412 Thomas Wolvey was engaged to build a clock tower in the Market Place.
 It is the only extant medieval town belfry in England.
 The original bell, named for the Archangel Gabriel sounds F-natural and weighs one ton.
 Gabriel sounded at 4 am for the Angelus and at 8 or 9 pm for the curfew.
 The ground floor of the tower was a shop until the 20th century.
 The first- and second-floor rooms were designed as living chambers.
 The shop and the first floor were connected by a flight of spiral stairs.
 Another flight rises the whole height of the tower by 93 narrow steps and gave access to the living chamber, the clock and the bell without disturbing the tenant of the shop.

 Two battles of the Wars of the Roses took place in or near the town.
 The First Battle of St Albans was fought on 22 May 1455 within the town, and the Second Battle of St Albans was fought on 17 February 1461, just to the north.

 A street market on Wednesdays and Saturdays, founded by Abbot Ulsinus, still flourishes.
-In 1553, Henry’s son Edward VI sold the right to hold the market to a group of local merchants and landowners via letters patent which also incorporated St Albans as a borough.
+In 1553, Henry's son Edward VI sold the right to hold the market to a group of local merchants and landowners via letters patent which also incorporated St Albans as a borough.
+The old market hall, which dated from around 1596, was replaced by the Corn Exchange in 1857.